bedag/helm-charts/charts/manifests/templates/Quickstart.md

    There's your service! :)

 8. **Before you go**</br>
-   1. Don't forget that you have all the power of go sprif in your hands within your bundles file.
-Use it whisely:
+   1. Don't forget that you have all the power of go sprig in your hands within your bundles file.
+Use it wisely:

      * [http://masterminds.github.io/sprig/](http://masterminds.github.io/sprig/)